Here are some keywords I’ve come across when studying information security topics.

 PostgreSQL MD5 password hashes.

 from PostgreSQL.
-MD5 is very dangerous indeed.
+MD5 is dangerous indeed.

 Links: